Kristina01111000/brandingclassnotes/README.md

  - respond to questions from clients quickly (within 24 hours)
  - make it easy for them understand

+ identify the things you are good at identify the things you can do but shouldn't identify the things you can't do

 for next week:
 - settle on name !!important!!
 - start brand identity kit for site/ brand style